AlexPapanicolaou/businesscycles/README.md

 Recession dates were obtained via USREC (1960 - 2021) in FRED: https://fred.stlouisfed.org/series/USREC

-The code on recession is completed.
+The first draft code on recessions is completed.
 I think it has worked okay overall but I think I have incorrectly applied the models to the full dataset because the results are incredibly high (and outscored the test/train counterpart).
 Furthermore, when replicating the models onto bubble data, I have ran into huge issues despite bubbles only being marginally more imbalanced.
 The models are getting lots of false positives or no accurate forecasts at all and I have currently been unable to figure out why.
 It is most likely (and hopefully) a simple coding error.

 **Potential improvements:**